meeranhussain/CommandHub/README.md

 ## How to Calculate Number of Reads?

 In a Fastq file, each read is represented by four lines, with each read beginning with the "@" symbol.
-This command functions by tallying the occurrences of "@" at the start of each read.
+This command functions by counting the occurrences of "@" at the start of each read.

 **For a single file:**
 ```bash